railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

 Thunderbird user interface
 --------------------------

 When you've installed the module the first thing to do is connect it to Open ERP from Thunderbird.
-To do this use the menu  *Tools > Tiny Plugin* .
+To do this use the menu :menuselection:`Tools --> Tiny Plugin`.

 A configuration window appears enabling you to enter configuration data about your Open ERP server.